Lord Vetinari

 Lord Havelock Vetinari (/'haevlQk vEtI'na:ri:/, HAV-lock-_-vet-in-NAHR-ee), Lord Patrician (Primus inter pares) of the city-state of Ankh-Morpork, is a fictional character in Terry Pratchett's Discworld series.
-Vetinari has written an unpublished manuscript known as The Servant, the Discworld version of The Prince by the Italian statesman and diplomat Niccolò Machiavelli.
+A calculating, cool-headed leader, his design inspirations include Italian statesman and diplomat Niccolò Machiavelli, including writing a similarly-named dissertation called The Servant.

 Fictional biography

 Early years

 Lord Vetinari was born into the extremely powerful Vetinari family (a pun on the real-life family of the Medici and on the word "veterinary") and raised by his aunt, Lady Roberta Meserole.
 As a youth, he enrolled in the Assassins' Guild which, apart from teaching its students how to kill other people for money, also gives them an excellent academic education.
-Lord Vetinari was particularly interested in the classical arts and, in flagrant defiance of the Guild's conventions of style, camouflage, though he failed his stealth examination (due to the examiner's belief that he had never attended any of his classes).
-However, Lord Vetinari claimed that he religiously attended his classes, pointing out that in a class on an inherently discreet occupation, he was the only student that wasn't visibly present.
 Because of the similarity his name bore to "veterinary", he endured the nickname of Dog-botherer (cf. god-botherer).
 Vetinari graduated from the Guild with exceptional marks, scoring disconcertingly high in attention to detail.
 It is also mentioned that he studied languages; in Jingo he translates Klatchian for Sergeant Colon, although he flatly denies being able to speak it.

-In his late teens, Vetinari was involved in the "Glorious 25th of May" (Night Watch), to which his most notable contribution was the non-assassination of the then-Patrician of Ankh-Morpork, Homicidal Lord Winder, at a crowded party.
-Vetinari was present at Winder's death, but although he certainly intended to assassinate Winder, his mere arrival was enough to frighten Winder to death.
-Vetinari was able to drop his bloodless sword beside Winder's corpse, unused, and leave – all seemingly unobserved by anyone in the room, save Winder (though it was hinted that the party was arranged for the very purpose of facilitating the occasion of Winder's assassination).
-Vetinari appeared in full Assassin regalia, which Winder regarded as something out of a nightmare.
-When asked (as was traditional) about who he is and who sent him, he replies, respectively, "Think of me as ... your future" and "I come from the city" showing that he already has the concern for the city's welfare he later shows.
+In his late teens, Vetinari was involved in the "Glorious 25th of May" (Night Watch), to which his most notable contribution was the (technical) assassination of the then-Patrician of Ankh-Morpork, Homicidal Lord Winder, though the latter ended up dying of fright rather than the planned, direct assassination.
+When asked (as was traditional) about who he is and who sent him, Vetinari replies, respectively, "Think of me as ... your future" and "I come from the city" showing that he already has the concern for the city's welfare he later shows.
+Later, Vetinari fought alongside the remnants of the Night Watch commanded by a time-traveling Samuel Vimes (who had been impersonating Sergeant-at-Arms John Keel); The entire experience clearly shape Vetinari's (and by extension, Vimes') views on the effective way of running the city.